ATTODataPortal/Documents-1/HowTo/HowToRegister.md

 ## 2 Login

-Click the *Login* button on the upper right side (Figure 2).
+Click the *Login* button in the upper right (Figure 2).
 Then enter your email or user name and the password.
 If the login is successful, the start page (*News* or *Search*) is loaded.
 If not, you will see information about the status and reason for the failed login.